 There’s an unending number of reasons why you may be experiencing Western Digital hard drive detection errors on your windows device.
 The experience can be quite frustrating but you can try the above troubleshooting methods listed above.
 If your windows system still doesn’t detect or recognize the hard drive after connection, you can try connecting it to another windows computer.

 In the situation where the other computer doesn’t detect or recognize the hard drive too, then there is a hardware issue somewhere.
-In cases like this, it is vital to hire a professional data recovery firm like Platinum Data Recovery services to help recover your data and fix and recover your WD hard drive data.
+In cases like this, it is vital to hire a professional data recovery firm to help recover your data and fix and recover your WD hard drive data.